YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

 Acting as a class property, :code:`Key.value` wraps both :ref:`ydb-get-s-st-fn` and :ref:`ydb-set-s-st-fn` to set or get the value at the global or local variable node or intrinsic special variable represented by the given :code:`Key` object.

-If an error is encountered, a corresponding exception will be raised.
+In the event of an error in the underlying :ref:`ydb-get-s-st-fn` call, a :code:`YDBError` exception is raised reflecting the underlying YottaDB error code and message.

 Example: